CodyBerenson/PGMA-Modernized/README.md

 ### Some final tips:

+1. Consider using a couple Agents.
+Can't find the film you're looking for on AEBN?
+Try GEVI.
+Like the description or poster image better on HomoActive?
+Use it.
+Remember, that the same film may be on multiple sites, with each site using its specific version of the studio name or title.
+Match your filename to the specific site you're wanting to match to.

-1. The Agent will attempt to crop the scene poster for display in plex, using either an inline cropping service, or if unavailable a visual basic script (for Windows PMS installations).
+2. The Agent will attempt to crop the scene poster for display in plex, using either an inline cropping service, or if unavailable a visual basic script (for Windows PMS installations).
 If both fail, the agent will return the (often oversized) poster as-is from the blog site.

-2. If you come across a site that indexes films or scenes and has plex style movie covers, it may be a good candidate for a new Agent.
+3. If you come across a site that indexes films or scenes and has plex style movie covers, it may be a good candidate for a new Agent.
 Open an issue and make a request.  **Note: ** we will not create studio specific Agents...studios don't offer plex style movie covers and often update the framework of their site which breaks Agents.

-3. If you have any challenges or struggles, open a new issue.
+4. If you have any challenges or struggles, open a new issue.
 Please describe your challenge as thoroughly as possible, including which agent you were targeting, the filename and include the log, if you can. **Note:** please, no screenshots that contain graphic content.

 ## Disclaimer